What is dementia?

 Dementia is a progressive condition, which means the symptoms will gradually get worse over time.
 This can make it difficult to spot what’s happening, or to know when to seek help.
 Each person will experience dementia in a different way.

 The rate at which their memory deteriorates will vary, too, as will how they are affected and what symptoms they have.
 However, dementia usually affects people’s memories of recent events, rather than events that happened long ago.
+This is because it affects the storage of new memories in the brain.

 The rate at which their memory deteriorates will vary, too, as will how they are affected and what symptoms they have.

-Being the carer of a loved one who is older, disabled or seriously ill can have a huge impact on your own life.
+Caring for someone who is older, disabled or seriously ill can have a huge impact on your own life.
 Read our being a carer guide for advice and information on getting the support you need.

 Listed below are some common early signs of dementia.

-Memory loss impacting on day-to-day life
+Memory loss affecting day-to-day life

 - Frequently forgetting key dates, such as appointments or relatives' birthdays.